 Form 945.
 Report backup withholding, voluntary withholding on certain government payments, and withholding from gambling winnings, pensions, annuities, IRAs, military retirement, and Indian gaming profits on Form 945.
-Generally, file Form 945 for 2018 by January 31, 2019.
+Generally, file Form 945 for 2020 by February 1, 2021.
 For more information, including the deposit requirements for Form 945, see the separate Instructions for Form 945, and Pub.
-15 (Circular E), Employer's Tax Guide.
+15.